Ulaanbaatar Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay in Mongolia.
-Must have at least one blank page for entry stamp.
+Must be valid for at least 6 months beyond your date of entry.
+Required for all travelers.

 Arrival/Departure Card